malthejorgensen/pqon/README.md

-jason
+pqon
 =====
-jason is a more consistent version of jq.
+pqon is a more consistent version of jq.
 The full reasoning behind building an alternative to `jq` can be found in this blog post ([https://malthejorgensen.com/blog/<slug>]).
 It takes JSON as input and outputs that JSON.